Calvin-Bonomo/VulkanTutorial/README.md

 # VulkanTutorial

 A Vulkan renderer following the tutorial at [Vulkan Tutorial](https://vulkan-tutorial.com/Introduction) with some modifications to the coding style for legibility.
+It uses stb_image, GLFW, and glm; all of which can be found in the `dependencies` folder.

 ## Learning Goals
 I started this project in order to learn about Vulkan and modern 3D rendering technques and APIs.